MetaTunes/FieldtypeMeasurement/readme.md

 An (almost) real time currency converter is included as Config/Currency.php.
 Please not that this is proof of concept at present - do not use for real financial transactions.
 It is intended as an example of how to add such a feature.
 The example uses Alpha Vantage (https://www.alphavantage.co/) which provides free API keys with usage constraints - you will need to get a key to use it.

  # Changelog
+ * 0.0.10 bug fixes and enhancements to in-field conversion
+ * 0.0.9 changed in-field conversion method to use htmx rather than forcing save, plus numerous bug fixes
  * 0.0.8 added 'remark' box to be rendered as tooltip, if present
  * 0.0.7 new namespaces, refactoring and extended dimensions
  * 0.0.6 minor fixes and new Measurement methods